tabris2015/SensorYourSwarm/README.md

 <a href="http://es.tinypic.com?ref=23kxhyg" target="_blank"><img src="http://i61.tinypic.com/23kxhyg.jpg" border="0" alt="Image and video hosting by TinyPic"></a>

 <h4>Inside of the Multi Object Tracking System</h4>
 <p>The MOT system determines the position of all the robots based on the color marks placed over the robots.
-That is, using colored squares on the top of the robots and a HD-cam this system calculates the position based on morphological operations and color filters embedded in the Open CV libraries.
+That is, using colored squares on the top of the robots and a HD-cam this system calculates the position based on color filters and morphological operations embedded in the Open CV libraries.
 All the code has been written in C++ to approximate a real time calculation.
-Besides, the MOT system is also connected to the Wi-Fi network, and it sends jsons objects within http posts which contain the position of each robot.
+Besides, the MOT system is also connected to the Wi-Fi network, and it sends json objects within http posts which contain the position of each robot.
 This information is used to draw a potential field of heat which represents the temperature mantle over the field.</p>

 <a href="http://es.tinypic.com?ref=nodlag" target="_blank"><img src="http://i59.tinypic.com/nodlag.jpg" border="0" alt="Image and video hosting by TinyPic"></a>

 <h4>Presenting the dish: Graphical User Interface</h4>
-<p>not-gs and javascript (interprates json) draws the heat map. </p>